 “Likewise, Arbaaz Ji,” seconded Jaydeep.
 “Pass my salaams onto your family.
 May the all-merciful Allah bless you all with a thousand blessings.
 As-salamu Alaykum, my friend.
 Until next time.”

 And so, the two students bid their farewell before going their separate ways.
 Arbaaz northward to the mountains of Peshawar and Jayadeep southward to the beaches of Bombay.

-On the first Saturday, upon their return from the term break, Arbaaz and Jayadeep met on the outskirts of Panipat in a large field just south of the town.
+On the first Saturday, upon their return from term break, Arbaaz and Jayadeep met on the outskirts of Panipat in a large clearing just south of the town.
 Jayadeep had with him twenty-two hundred Hindus recruited from the surrounding villages.
-Arbaaz kept to his promise too and was accompanied by seven hundred Hindustani Muslims of good repute recruited from the nearby city of Delhi.
+Arbaaz, too, kept to his promise and was accompanied by seven hundred Hindustani Muslims of good repute recruited from the nearby city of Delhi.
 Neither army possessed guns, tanks, or bombs and only employed the use of the agreed-upon weaponry.

-The Hindu army approached the field from the east while the Muslim army approached the field from the west.
+The Hindu army approached the clearing from the east while the Muslim army approached the clearing from the west.
 Once they were a suitable distance apart, both armies closed ranks and made preparations for the upcoming battle, but not before their two generals had a chance to negotiate.